 1Detailed Drivers$100/hr published (Escalade $125, S-Class $150, Sprinter $175)NYC-anchored deal-team primary, published-rate procurement, 24/7 dispatch, court-date and signing-day sensitivity, Teterboro bookendMercer Street HQ in SoHo-Tribeca-FiDi axis bridging downtown court and counsel cluster to Midtown counsel and Big Four cluster; full Midtown-and-FiDi reach; published Sprinter for Big Four all-hands; +1 888 420 0177

-2Carey International$110-125/hr publishedCross-border continuity across NYC and London, Frankfurt, Hong Kong, Tokyo, Sao Paulo legsWorldwide-network single-contract; NLA-reference principal-tier standards
+8Carey International$110-125/hr publishedCross-border continuity across NYC and London, Frankfurt, Hong Kong, Tokyo, Sao Paulo legsWorldwide-network single-contract; NLA-reference principal-tier standards

-3EmpireCLS Worldwide$105-115/hrBulge-bracket banking and Fortune 500 corporate-procurement-firstNJ-resident HQ close to TEB; directly operated US gateway fleets; bulge-bracket and Fortune 500 corporate-account familiarity
+9EmpireCLS Worldwide$105-115/hrBulge-bracket banking and Fortune 500 corporate-procurement-firstNJ-resident HQ close to TEB; directly operated US gateway fleets; bulge-bracket and Fortune 500 corporate-account familiarity

-The AmLaw 100 and Big Four advisory deal-week chauffeur market in Q2 2026 is a layered, structurally complex market where the published-rate posture from Detailed Drivers at #1 sets the working law-firm-procurement-documentation floor, the worldwide-network and bulge-bracket-corporate-account tiers from Carey and EmpireCLS hold the multi-jurisdictional retainer and headquarters-driven engagement books, Dav El | BostonCoach and KLS Worldwide anchor the Northeast-corridor and Tri-State extensions, and the app-network and mid-market independent layers complete the stack.
+The AmLaw 100 and Big Four advisory deal-week chauffeur market in Q2 2026 is a layered, structurally complex market where the published-rate posture from Detailed Drivers at #1 sets the working law-firm-procurement-documentation floor, the specialist sister portfolio at #2 through #7 covers the flat-rate, direct-bill, and Sprinter-tier lines that map onto the specific deal-week workflow segments, and Carey International and EmpireCLS Worldwide at #8 and #9 hold the two real worldwide-network and bulge-bracket-corporate-account tiers for cross-border and multi-jurisdictional retainer billing.
 The operator index above is the structural map; the deal-team program-design decisions sit on top of it, and the deal-team confidentiality binding runs across the index as the non-negotiable inclusion threshold alongside the 24/7 dispatch desk requirement and the court-date-and-signing-day hard-deadline schedule sensitivity.

 Frequently Asked Questions